 Ruby earned a B.A. in English and French Literature from Hollins University and a J.D. from Fordham University School of Law.
-She serves on the Advisory Council of Women’s Health Research at Yale, the National Council for the American Theatre, the Boards of the Long Wharf Theatre, the Shubert Theater-New Haven, Connecticut Women’s Hall of Fame and Shepherds, Inc., and served for nine years on the Board of the International Festival of Arts and Ideas.
-Ruby also volunteers as a mentor with the Executive Mentoring Program at Gateway Community College.
+She serves on the Advisory Council of Women’s Health Research at Yale, the National Council for the American Theatre, and the Boards of the Long Wharf Theatre, the Shubert Theatre-New Haven, Connecticut Women’s Hall of Fame and International Festival of Arts and Ideas.
+Ruby also volunteers as a mentor with the First Generation Mentoring Program at Gateway Community College.

 Ruby has traveled widely and has lived in New York, New Orleans, Athens, Rome, Paris and London.
 She now lives in West Haven with her wife, Gail McAvay, an epidemiologist by training and a Senior Research Scientist on the faculty of Yale Medical School's Program on Aging.